FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

 - __potential_second__
   - Type: Potential_units
   - Description: The second induced potential
 - __time_duration__
   - Type: Time_units
   - Description: The time duration of the potential
 ### CV
 Container for information regarding the CV-Setup and parameters
+- __electrode_material__
+  - Type: string
+  - Description: Name of the used electrode material
 - __solvent__
   - Type: string
   - Description: Name of the solvent